 The long-term aim of Drama teaching is to help students understand themselves and the world they live in.
 Young people are taught the skills to work together to explore things that matter to them, as well as gaining an appreciation of the contribution theatre makes to all our lives.
-The skills and attitudes learned in Drama facilitate success in other areas of the curriculum and in the world of work.

-All students in the first two years at Sir Harry Smith Community College have one lesson of Drama each week.
+The skills and attitudes learned in Drama facilitate success in other areas of the have one lesson of Drama each week.
 In Year 7, the children are taught to work together as a group; laying the foundations for a new subject and creating a relaxed but safe working environment.
 During the second term they will be involved in a 'Wild West' competition.
-The Year 8 course develops an understanding of different genre and styles of performance as well as devising Drama from stimulus.
+The Year 8 course develops an understanding of different genre and styles of performance